 - Inventory management: 3PL services usually provide handy software solutions that make inventory tracking and order fulfillment easy and efficient.

-Niche selection: Targeting high-margin products
+Niche selection: Targeting profitable products

-Finding the right niches is super important too.
+Finding the right niches is super important, too.
 High-margin items that aren't easily affected by price changes can help secure profits:

 - Essentials: Consider products that people will buy regardless of the economy.